Information and Emotional Support Line

 Monday - Friday 9:00 a.m. to 5:00 p.m.

-For women currently experiencing or at risk of relationship abuse/violence, sexualized assault or sexualized exploitation.
+For women experiencing or at risk of intimate partner abuse/violence, sexualized assault or sexualized exploitation.

 Crime Victim Assistance Counseling

 We are registered counselors with the Crime Victim Assistance Program - a program assisting victims, immediate family members and some witnesses in coping with the effects of crime.
 CVAP provides financial benefits on approved claims to help offset financial losses and assist in recovery such as: counseling, protective measures, lost wages, medical/dental or transportation expenses etc. for any victim of any crime in British Columbia.